Community infrastructure levy

 CIL Background - National and Local

-For information about CIL generally and how it works please see the following:
+For general information about CIL generally and how it works please see the following:

 - Community Infrastructure Levy Guidance